MayeDiaz818/Analyzing-Canadian-ETFs-to-Build-Smart-Portfolios/README.md

 # -Analyzing-Canadian-ETFs-to-Build-Smart-Portfolios
-Evaluated 4 ETFs traded in Canada using KPIs like return and risk.
-Created Power BI dashboard to explore performance and recommend suitable portfolio strategies.
+Evaluated four ETFs traded in Canada using key performance indicators such as return and risk.
+Created an interactive Power BI dashboard to visualize historical data and recommend portfolio strategies for different investor profiles.

-# 📊 ETF Performance Dashboard with Portfolio Insights (Canada)
+## 📌 Project Overview
-This project analyzes the historical performance and risk of four investment assets available in the Canadian market: two traditional ETFs (VCN and XIC) and two cryptocurrency ETFs (BTCC and ETHH)using key financial metrics such as return, volatility, Sharpe ratio, and maximum drawdown.
-The analysis covers a 3-year period and is intended to help investors understand the behaviour of these assets individually and in portfolio combinations.
+This project analyzes the historical performance and risk of four investment assets available in the Canadian market:
+🔹 Two traditional ETFs (`VCN.TO` and `XIC.TO`)
+🔹 Two cryptocurrency ETFs (`BTCC-B.TO` and `ETHH-B.TO`)

 ## 🚀 Tools Used